andrei-ce/andrei-ce/README.md

 - Next.js (50%): I learned next routing, seo, api, server side rendering.
 Now studying serverless functions
 - Typescript(50%): I have worked professionaly on small improvements on Node.js and React.js
 - PostgreSQL, Sequelize (50%): I am more confortable with mongoDB, but SQL is the way to go in many architectures
-- GraphQL (10%): Just dipped my toes by applying it on an e-commerce personal project
+- GraphQL (10%): I've applied it on an e-commerce personal project
-- Java (10%): Just dipped my toes by building an API that consumes images and adds a little bit of flavor to them
+- Angular, C#, Java (10%): Technologies I've used just for small projects or small improvements in large projects

 ### Some deployed apps 🚀